az-digital/azqs_module_project/README.md

-# Arizona Quickstart Module Template – Minimal Guide
+# Arizona Quickstart Module Template

 The fastest way to create a new module for use in an Arizona Quickstart site.